lanl/PyBNF/docs/config_keys.rst

     * ``bootstrap_max_obj = 1.5``

 **constraint_scale**
-  Scale all weights in all property files by this multiplicative factor.
-For convenience only: The same thing could be achieved by editing property files, but this option is useful for tuning the relative contributions of quantitative and qualitative data.
+  Scale all weights in all .prop files by this multiplicative factor.
+For convenience only - The same thing could be achieved by editing .prop files, but this option is useful for tuning the relative contributions of quantitative and qualitative data.

   Default: 1 (no scaling)